tim-shand/homelab-onprem/README.md

 _My personal home lab, running Proxmox and Kubernetes, configured/deployed using GitOps and IaC toolsets._

-The purpose of this environment is provide myself a place to tinker and learn new technologies.
+The purpose of this homelab is provide an environment to self host and learn new technologies.

-My homelab runs on Proxmox VE hypervisors, combined with virtualized Kubernetes nodes operating in a cluster.
+This homelab runs on Proxmox VE hypervisors, combined with virtualized Kubernetes nodes operating in a cluster.
-The simplicty of my homelab reflects my minimalist-style mindset; small foot print and reduced clutter.
+The simplicty of the lab reflects my minimalist-style mindset; small foot print and reduced clutter.
 I have always had a fondness for the small form factor/mini PCs.
-Being reasonably priced and still fairly common, they make such great additions to the lab.
+Being reasonably priced and fairly common, they make great additions to the lab as hosts.

-Where feasible, I will aim to keep in line with best practices.
+Where feasible, I aim to keep in line with best practices.
 As I develop my skills further, changes will likely occur and new additions will be made.

 ## Infrastructure